-- or if the threat is external to your building, find a place to hide. - doors.
+- If it's not possible to get out safely, or if the threat is external to your bounded victims until the building, find a place to hide. - doors.
 Silence ringers and vibration mode on cell phones.
-If there isn't behind large objects that may offer
+If there isn't a safe room or closet, try to hide behind large objects that may offer